 - Get preapproved.
 Getting preapproved for a car loan from a few banks or third-party lenders can give you more bargaining power when you hit the dealership.

 - Check manufacturer incentives.
 If you decided to buy or lease a new car, check the manufacturer’s website to see if it has any special deals or incentives available.
 This may include 0% APR financing, no money down or cash back to help offset the price of the car.

 - Schedule multiple test-drives.
 Once you’ve narrowed it down to two or three models, schedule test-drives for each one.
 This is especially important if you’re buying used, since it gives you a chance to check for any damages or potential issues.

 - Prepare to negotiate.
 When you’re ready to buy, remember to negotiate the price of the car — not the monthly payment.
 Bring along your most competitive preapproval offer to see if the salesperson is willing to offer a lower rate if you finance through the dealership.
-You can find more tips for negotiating with a car dealer with our guide.
+Find more tips for negotiating with a car dealer with our guide.